 This toggles your firebox and cab interior light on and off.
-(This will not affect F19 and F20 operation)

 Master Volume

 F6 - Master Volume

 There are 10 volume levels.
 Pressing F6 twice (toggling on then off) raises the Master Volume one level.
 The Master Volume loops.
 That is, if you go past the 10th level it will loop back around to the 1st or lowest volume level.